Powerlearnproject/se-day1-assignment-Gabby-Tech1/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry.<br/>

 Software engineering is the process of designing, developing, testing, and maintaining software based on engineering concepts.

 IMPORTANCE: